Genetic history of Italy: Y-DNA genetic diversity

 Many Italians, especially in Northern Italy and Central Italy, belong to Haplogroup R1b (R-M269), common in Western and Central Europe.
 The highest frequency of R1b is found in Garfagnana (76.2%) in Tuscany and in the Bergamo Valleys (80.8%) in Lombardy.
 This percentage lowers in the south of Italy in Calabria (33.2%).

-A study from the Università Cattolica del Sacro Cuore found that while Greek colonization left little significant genetic contribution, data analysis sampling 12 sites in the Italian peninsula supported a male demic diffusion model and Neolithic admixture with Mesolithic inhabitants.
+A 2007 study from the Università Cattolica del Sacro Cuore found that while Greek colonization left little significant genetic contribution, data analysis sampling 12 sites in the Italian peninsula supported a male demic diffusion model and Neolithic admixture with Mesolithic inhabitants.
 The results supported a distribution of genetic variation along a north–south axis and supported demic diffusion.
 South Italian samples clustered with southeast and south-central European samples, and northern groups with West Europe.

-A 2004 study by Semino et al. showed that Italians from the north-central regions had around 26.9% J2; the Apulians, Calabrians and Sicilians had 29.1%, 21.5% and 16.7% J2 respectively.

 A study by Boattini et al. (2013) analyzed uniparental markers (Y-chromosome and mtDNA) in approximately 900 individuals from 8 Italian macro-regions and 23 different Italian locations: three in Northern Italy, two in Central Italy, one in Southern Italy, and two in the islands (Sicily and Sardinia).
 Contrary to previous hypotheses of a North-South genetic gradient, the results reveal a sex-biased genetic structure, with a clear differentiation in paternal lineages (Y-chromosome) between a Northwestern cluster, including Northern Italy and Tuscany, and a Southeastern cluster, encompassing Southern Italy and the Adriatic coast.
 In contrast, mtDNA variation appears more homogeneous, with slight evidence of clinal distribution.
 Sardinia stands out for its pronounced genetic isolation, characterized by the dominance of the Y-DNA haplogroup I2-M26, which accounts for the majority of the island's paternal lineages.
 Among the identified Y-DNA haplogroups, R1b-M269, with the clade R1b-U152, predominates in the North and Tuscany; J2, with J2a-M410, and E1b1b, with E-V13, are more frequent in the South, Sicily, and along the Adriatic coast; I2-M223, G2a-P15, J2b-M102 are still significant, while less common haplogroups such as T-M70, appear in low frequencies.